 The Art Writing Group is back in 2021!

-First initiated in 2019 for the 2020 Perth Festival this collaboration between the Festival and Semaphore creates a space to think through and experiment with what ‘art writing’ is, and what it might offer art and all its various audiences.
+This collaboration between the Perth Festival and Semaphore creates a space to think through and experiment with what ‘art writing’ is, and what it might offer art and all its various audiences.

 For more information, and an archive of the Group’s work, click here ︎

 Semaphore stands in solidarity with Indigenous people, especially traditional owners in what is called Western Australia and the Whadjuk Noongar people of Boorloo boodjar where this journal is made.
 We respect their culture, their custodianship and their continuing contribution to our community.
 This feels more important than an acknowledgement in this moment, and perhaps it always should have.
 As we work toward decarceration and asserting the rights of Indigenous people here, we think it is important to share this resource list.
 We hope it can be of value for our community to educate themselves, to provide resources that help make change, and continue to act as allies in the fight for justice and healing.
 This means recognising that Indigenous people are leaders and that we learn the most when we are open and engaged.
 We believe that the system must change, and there is a lot of work to do in advocating for a better city and state.
 Please read broadly, seek out organisations and events, make a donation, come to a protest, write a letter, and provide sustained support for Indigenous people because Indigenous Lives Matter.